 Thus, all components come together for a new strategy invented by the global hacker community to make money by illicitly mining Monero coins on unsuspecting computers around the world.
 And there is no way to track or confirm is your system is being used for this activity.
 There will be no stolen files or lost data, only a random slowness in performance.

 The most dangerous part of cryptojacking is that it is extremely easy and untraceable.
 It doesn’t require any kind of download, starts instantly and works efficiently.
-There are a few ways to go about it, but ultimately it functions on the idea of using an unaware systems to mine cryptocurrency.
+There are a few ways to go about it, but ultimately it functions on the idea of using unaware systems to mine cryptocurrency.
 Thanks to the in-browser miner, Coin Hive, implementing its ease-of-use has not lived up to its aims, rather the technique is being used negatively.

 Crime is not far from where easy money can be made.
 The simplicity of illicit cryptomining has increased in popularity as it replaces ransomware as the attack vector of choice, especially now that cybersecurity vendors have developed applications for ransomware protection.
 Thus, to run a cryptocurrency miner on some CPU is comparatively an effortless task, rather than infecting it with ransomware and steal data.

 The cryptojacking practice is evolving in sneaky and concerning ways.
 Since it is new, hackers are constantly working on innovative ideas to maximize their profit intake.
-The high processing demands of mining can do actual damage to victim’s device.
+The high processing demands of mining can do actual damage to the victim’s device.

 A large number of compromised systems that work together as a tool for hackers are called ‘botnets’.
 But in this case, each system works independently, and the hacker has to install many systems as miners because each can generate only a small amount of revenue.
 In theory, many botnets that include millions of systems can generate $ 100 million dollars in a year.
 And this requires very minimal effort, and more importantly, very little chance of being detected.